SonySemiconductorSolutions/aitrios-sdk-edge-app/tutorials/1_develop_edge_app/README.md

+## 3. Output post-processing result

+The "**Edge Application**" provides two format of sending post-processing result.

+- Output serialization with a FlatBuffers schema
+- Output json text

-## 3. Output serialization with a FlatBuffers schema
+### 3.1.
+Output serialization with a FlatBuffers schema

 The "**Edge Application**" is expected to provide an output serialized by [FlatBuffers](https://google.github.io/flatbuffers/index.html) and send it as a telemetry.
 To this end, a developer needs to define the FlatBuffers schema file (`.fbs` extension) for its "**Edge Application**" output.